uon-hci/tools/docs/docs/SHP-course.md

 ### What?

 Observation is first useful to become familiar with a task, get experience of work in a natural situation, a real setting.
 It is about observing the actions, postures, bahaviours, techniques, reactions and many more aspects of an activity.
-More than just observing the participants, it also essential to note the task sequences, timings, equipments and diverse resources, and the interactions between people.
+More than just observing the participants, it is also essential to note the task sequences, timings, equipments and diverse resources, and the interactions between people.

 ### How?